wisskirchenj/account-reactive/README.md

     "password": "123456"
 }</pre>

-> POST /api/auth/changepass (authenticated). -> currently just checks authentication and returns 200 or 401 empty.
+> POST /api/auth/changepass (authenticated). -> receives a Json with newPassword, which is validated on length and checked against a collection of breached passwords (This breach check is also done on signup and for every authenticated endpoint!)
-Will be implemented later with change password functionality.
+If the password further differs from the previous one, an informative success Json is returned.

-> GET /api/empl/payment (authenticated). -> currently returns the login data (same as after suceesful signup) of the authenticated user's principal.
+> GET /api/empl/payment (authenticated). -> currently returns the login data (same as after successful signup) of the authenticated user's principal.

 [//]: # (Project was completed on xx.0d.22.)